 Cold and flu season is a scary time, with illness spreading rapidly at home and in public.
 Influenza killed and hospitalized more people in the U.S. last winter than in the past several decades, according to the CDC.
 To make matters worse, the flu virus can survive on hard surfaces for up to 24 hours, making your home a potential petri dish of illness waiting to happen.
 It's an all-too-familiar tale - one family member falls ill, then another, until the entire household is down for the count and sick days begin to add up.

-If you or a family member get hit with the flu, preventative disinfection is important (link to flu prevention article).
+If you or a family member get hit with the flu, preventative disinfection is important.
 But it's equally vital to properly disinfect after an illness, to kill the germs that cause cold and flu before they can spread to another person.

 Most Important: Choose a disinfectant that works